Pastificio: Lunch by the Spanish Steps

 The shop is on one of the most exclusive streets leading up to Via Del Corso and I had heard about it for some time before I finally found it.
 What eventually tipped me off was a suspiciously long line leading out of a non-descript storefront I had wandered by countless times before.

-But each day, starting at 1pm and going until 2:30ish pm (fellow bloggers, please correct me if I am wrong), Pastificio serves up hot pasta amid shelves of dried goodies you can take home for later.
+But each day, starting at 1 pm and going until 2:30ish pm (fellow bloggers, please correct me if I am wrong), Pastificio serves up hot pasta amid shelves of dried goodies you can take home for later.
+UPDATE: 1 pm to 9:30 pm, no stop!

 You get two choices every day.
 There’s usually a vegetarian option and a meat-lovers surprise.
 On this day, I went for the Amatriciana.

 Served on plastic plates, you have to order at the counter, and then squeeze into a spot on the slim ledges along either wall.
-You can also ask for it to go and eat outside near the Spanish Steps.
+You can also ask for it to go and eat outside (but not in Piazza di Spagna).
 What makes it so good, in addition to fresh ingredients and an unbeatable price, is the free drink that comes with it.
 When you pick up your pasta, look for the jug near the cash register and the plastic cups.
 Pour yourself a glass of complementary house wine, or help yourself to the water that is offered through out the seating areas.

 Pastificio